Dazcam/Bioinformatics-tutorials/pages/virtual_environments.md

 conda install -c bioconda sra-tools fastqc multiqc bowtie2 samtools bedtools bedops homer
 ~~~

-This will generate a list of all the packages and dependencies that will be installed.
+This generates a list of all the packages and dependencies that will be installed.
 Type **y** to proceed.

 Now most of the packages you need for this walkthrough are installed in the **sra2peak** virtual environment.

-However,
-one package `macs2` is written in python 2 so we need to create a sceond virtual environment for that, so let's
+However, one package `macs2` is written in python 2 so we need to create a sceond virtual environment for that, so
-deactivate the **sra2peak** environment first.
+let's deactivate the **sra2peak** environment first.

 ~~~bash
 source deactivate sra2peak